Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Scalable Strategy Optimization and Noise Generation

-\paragraph{Column Normalization} In general the column norms of Toeplitz matrices are not all equal, a property that optimal strategies are known to have \cite{zhang2018ektelo,yuan2016convex,mckenna2018optimizing} and a property built-in to \bandmf \cite{choquette2024amplified}.
-When the number of bands is small, the loss in solution quality due to not column normalizing is generally small, as we demonstrate in \cref{sec:experiments}.
+\paragraph{Column Normalization} In general the column norms of Toeplitz matrices are not all equal, a property that optimal strategies are known to have in the single-participation setting \citep{zhang2018ektelo,yuan2016convex,mckenna2018optimizing} and a property built-in to \bandmf \citep{choquette2024amplified}.
+When the number of bands is small, the loss in solution quality from not column normalizing is small, as the first $n-b$ columns of a banded Toeplitz strategy already have equal norm.
 Moreover, we can always normalize the columns of the banded Toeplitz matrices as a post-processing step after strategy optimization, which we recommend in practice.